raquo/scala-dom-testutils/README.md

 If all this is more hassle than it's worth for your use case, just forgo `MountOps` and drop down to calling `ExpectedNode.checkNode(actualNode)` to get a list of errors, and build your own test util around it.

-## Project Status

-This project exists only to serve the needs of testing [Laminar](https://github.com/raquo/Laminar) and the basic needs of testing Laminar applications.
-Emphasis on _basic_.
-This is not going to be a full fledged test kit, nor are there any guarantees of documentation or stability.
-I just don't have the time for this.
-If you want something bigger, you'll need to fork this and/or create your own.
-It's a very small project anyway.

 ## Versioning